cbmuser/c2net/README.md

 You can transfer your PRG-files using "curl" to your Commodore Computer by local Wifi.
 It's a first workstage and in development.

+## Latest Updates

+21.April.2025:

++ NTP-time from ntp.org and reconfigurable UTC Summer- and Wintertime for Central-Europe (UTC+1 or UTC+2).
++ Wifi-Account writeable by file in bootload
++ E²Prom
++ DS1307 RTC

+  For setup your Wifi create a file named secret.c2n in a folder /sys/ on your SD-Card.
+Write in the first line your SSID and Password seperated by a comma.
+  It must be very exact, e.g. myssid,mypassword and nothing else, no space or enter at the end of the line.
+  The next boot will pick up the account-file, store the data in the E²prom and delete the used file.

+  ## Trouble-Shooting

+  Boot goes stuck : Every boot a SD-Card must be in the slot, WLAN reachable and the UDP-Port for NTP open.

+  ## ToDo

+  Save

+  Faster Load

+  Timestamp for SD-Files

 ```